 Control Panel — The part of an electronic key control system where a user performs system functions such as checking out keys, running reports, and adding new users.
 It often includes a touchscreen.
 View a control panel.

-Eyelet — A metal ring that’s used along with a rivet stem and washer (both terms defined below) to attach keys to key tags.
+Eyelet — A small, hollow metal cylinder that’s used along with a rivet stem and washer (both terms defined below) to attach keys to key tags.
 View photos and order supplies from our online catalog (current customers only).